Train Your Parrot to Wear a Bird Leash

-Use Caution With Bird Harness Training:
+Use Caution With Bird Leash Training:

 - Always teach your bird to wear a bird leash indoors prior to using your bird leash outdoor